|life span|| |

-The Somali comes in four recognized colors: red, ruddy, fawn, and blue.
-Internationally, there are some breeders who trade in Somalis with tortoiseshell ticked or tabby ticked coats, but those are rare and not generally recognized colors by most breeders or breed associations.
+The Cat Fanciers' Association breed standard recognizes four Somali coat colors: red, ruddy, fawn, and blue.
+Internationally, there are some breeders who trade in Somalis with other colors including tortoiseshell ticked or tabby ticked coats, but those are rare and not generally recognized by most breeders or breed associations.

-In most other regards, the Somali's coat mimics that of the Abyssinian cat, just in long hair rather than short.
-They both have the same ticking, with individual hairs having between six and 24 bands of alternating color from root to tip.
-Most Somalis are found in the ruddy or orange/red color range which, along with their bushy tails, has caused people to nickname them "fox cats."
+In most other regards, the Somali's coat mimics that of the Abyssinian cat, just with long hair (but, Taylor says, there are short-coated Somalis whose coats are denser than an Aby's).
+Both breeds have the same ticking, with individual hairs having bands of alternating color from root to tip.
+Most Somalis are found in the ruddy or orange/red color range that, along with their bushy tails, has caused people to nickname them "fox cats."

-Because they are so rambunctious and so smart, making sure that a Somali's exercise needs are met is going to be an important part of keeping them happy and motivated.
+Because they are so rambunctious and so smart, making sure that a Somali's exercise needs are met is an important part of keeping her happy and motivated.
 Structured playtime is also an excellent bonding experience.

 "The most important thing for the cats is to keep them active," says Carol Margolis, DVM, DACT, of the Gold Coast Center for Veterinary Care on Long Island, NY.
 "People think they can just wave a wand around, but the real bonding part of owning a cat is doing the running around and being the prey toy.
 If you're not panting a little bit, you're not playing with them enough."

 The Somali can (and probably will) make a toy out of anything light enough to bat around.
 Ping-pong balls, pieces of paper, twist ties—it's all fair game.
 They are also excellent climbers, explorers, and snoopers.
 They are dexterous enough to figure out how to open cabinets and doors, and some have even been known to learn to turn on water faucets for a nice splash.